If you’re pregnant, or suspect you might be pregnant, below is a handy list of pregnancy symptoms week by week.

 You’ll start seeing your care provider weekly now as you are getting closer to your due date.

 See more in 36 Weeks Pregnant – Everything You Need To Know.

 Varicose veins can make it really uncomfortable to stand for long periods.
 Try and rest with your feet up as frequently as possible during the day.

 Muscle cramps and backaches are common now.
-You’re full term now so probably hyper alert for any signs of labour.
+You’re full term now so probably hyper-alert for any signs of labor.

 See more in 37 Weeks Pregnant – What To Expect This Week.